0xE232FE/Barakis/README.md

 ##### Windows
 <pre>
-If all the Setup is to hard for you you can run the Compiled Barakis_win.exe inside the barakis bin folder (auto-py-to-exe).
+Compiled with auto-py-to-exe.
-Settings will have no Effekt and the HTML Files need to be in the same PATH.
+If all the Setup is to hard for you you can run the Compiled Barakis_win.exe inside the barakis bin folder Settings will have no Effekt and the HTML Files need to be in the same PATH.
 </pre>